• Skip to primary navigation

-How to Remove Highlight in Google Docs
+How to Remove Highlights in Google Docs (4 Easy Step Guide)

 1. Open the document containing the highlight.